auth0/docs/jwt.md

 ---

-##When using Windows Azure Mobile Services
+##When using Microsoft Azure Mobile Services
-Windows Azure Mobile Services (WAMS) APIs expects a specific format of JWTs.
+Microsoft Azure Mobile Services (WAMS) APIs expects a specific format of JWTs.
 WAMS compatible JWT have an additional property in the body:

 	uid: "{connection}|{user_id}"